pharvesh/InsiderTradingDetection/README.md

 ## Overview
-This repository documents my exploration of different methods to detect potential insider trading in financial markets.
-It is a work-in-progress learning project where I experiment with statistical, machine learning, and anomaly detection techniques.
+This repository documents my exploration of different methods to detect potential insider trading in financial markets.It is a work-in-progress learning project where I experiment with statistical, machine learning, and anomaly detection techniques.